Intent and incitement in the Gaza genocide: Israeli president and members of Israeli parliament

+Almog Cohen, a Knesset member for Otzma Yehudit, called for collective punishment of the Palestinians in Gaza in October 2023, shortly after Hamas took Israeli hostages.
+"Destroy a neighborhood in Gaza every day the abductees are in their hands.
+If we blink, we run out of global credit.
+Every day that the abductees are with them, a neighborhood must be destroyed on its inhabitants and I will be called cruel.
+It is a Middle Eastern language," Cohen said.

-After Hamas released the bodies of the Bibas family, Ohad Tal of the Religious Zionist Party compared Gaza to the biblical city of Sodom, which was destroyed by God for its' wickedness.
+After Hamas released the bodies of the Bibas family, Ohad Tal of the Religious Zionist Party compared Gaza to the biblical city of Sodom, which was destroyed by God for its wickedness.
 Tal said that "No one there in Gaza protested, no one in this Sodom condemned, no one tried to save them.
 A collective of murder, and there is no righteous person in Sodom."
 Avihai Boaron of Likud compared Hamas to Amalek, saying "Only a neo-Nazi-Shiite ideology of systematic murder of Jews, based on a brutal and sadistic culture, can give rise to such animalistic barbarity.
 If they could, they would murder us all and rape all our daughters.
 This is the very nature of Amalek.
 His purpose.
 His whole essence, to hunt down the Jews and kill and destroy them."
 Boaron had previously, in 2011, published an editorial that called for Amalekites to be put in extermination camps.

 In January 2025, eight members of the Knesset's Foreign Affairs and Defense Committee signed a letter to Defense Minister Israel Katz proposing that Katz order the destruction of all of Gaza's food and power supplies and "kill anyone without a white flag".
 The Palestinian official Rawhi Fattouh said of the letter, "The Knesset has become a den for bloodthirsty extremists...now they are astonished that Palestinians in Gaza are still alive".
+Osher Shekalim, a Likud member of the Knesset who signed the letter, also called for the forced displacement of the Palestinians in the Gaza Strip, saying emigration from Gaza should not be voluntary.
+"It's either us or them.
+Anyone who defines themselves as Palestinian is saying, I am your enemy.
+I don't want you here," Shekalim said.

 The Knesset members Amit Halevi and Limor Son Har-Melech disagreed with a doctor who argued that suffering children in Gaza should receive "painkillers or minimal medical treatment".
 Halevi said, "When fighting a group like this, the distinctions that exist in a normal world don't exist."
 Halevi and Son Har-Melech both also claimed that reports of starvation in Gaza were Hamas lies.
 Halevi had previously said: "We want to occupy the territory to cleanse it of the enemy; otherwise, it will kill your children and kidnap your grandchildren again."
+Halevi had additionally called newborn Palestinian babies in Gaza "terrorists."
 In May 2025, Simcha Rothman of the Religious Zionist Party said that the children of Gaza were his enemies and denied that children in Gaza were starving.